-- Instruments with quoted market prices the market price. - Other instruments with fixed and determinable payments - discounted cash flow analysis. - Equity shares with no quoted market prices - independent appraisal of company valuations.
+- Instruments with quoted market prices: the market price. - Other instruments with fixed and determinable payments: discounted cash flow analysis. - Equity shares with no quoted market prices: independent appraisal of company valuations.

-Changes in fair value are balanced by the Available-for-sale an entry in Reserve and the gain/loss recognised in the Comprehensive Income and Expenditure Statement.
-Where impairment losses have been incurred - these are also debited to the Comprehensive Income Expenditure Statement, along with any net gain/loss for the asset accumulated in the Reserve.
+Changes in fair value are balanced by an entry in the Available-for-sale Reserve and the gain or loss is recognised in the Comprehensive Income and Expenditure Statement.
+Where impairment losses have been incurred, these are also debited to the Comprehensive Income and Expenditure Statement, along with any net gain or loss for the asset accumulated in the Reserve.